 Anonymity Does Not Equate to Lack of Structure and Consequences

 Anonymous feedback platforms should not be mistaken for a degree of lawlessness within an organization.
 Josh Bersin from Deloitte put it eloquently and concisely when he said:

 “Our research shows that companies that value open feedback and communication outperform their peers.
 This does not mean, however, that an anonymous feedback tool should let employees do away with respect, honesty, confidentiality, and fairness.
 We urge companies that use these tools to set guidelines in place, and communicate that nobody should say anything online that they would not say in person.”

-At Hyphen, we echo these sentiments and strongly suggest organizations implement anonymous feedback tools along with necessary constraints to ensure the information they provide is not only beneficial to the company but, ultimately, healthy as well.
+At Betterworks Engage, we echo these sentiments and strongly suggest organizations implement anonymous feedback tools along with necessary constraints to ensure the information they provide is not only beneficial to the company but, ultimately, healthy as well.
 Like many things in life, checks and balances are needed to maximize effectiveness without destabilizing the bigger picture.